Extremes of local times for simple random walks on symmetric trees: Introduction

 \section{Introduction}

 Much efforts have been made in the study of the so-called log-correlated random field such as the branching Brownian motion (BBM), the branching random walk (BRW), and the two-dimensional discrete Gaussian free field (DGFF).
-One of the remarkable features of these models is that laws of their maxima share common properties: each of the laws weakly converges to a randomly shifted Gumble distribution \cite{LS, Ai, BDZ}.
-It is believed that each of the limiting extremal processes of a wide class of log-correlated fields converges to a so-called randomly shifted decorated Poisson point process \cite{SZ} and it is established for the BBM \cite{ABBS, ABK3} and the BRW \cite{Ma}, and partially for the two-dimensional DGFF \cite{BL1, BL2}.
+One of the remarkable features of these models is that laws of their maxima share common properties: each of the laws weakly converges to a randomly shifted Gumbel distribution \cite{LS, Ai, BDZ}.
+It is believed that each of the limiting extremal processes of a wide class of log-correlated fields converges to a so-called randomly shifted decorated Poisson point process \cite{SZ} and it is established for the BBM \cite{ABBS, ABK3}, the BRW \cite{Ma}, and the two-dimensional DGFF \cite{BL3}.

 It is well-known that local times of random walks on graphs have close relationships with DGFFs thanks to ``the generalized second Ray-Knight theorem" \cite{EKMRS} (this goes back to the Dynkin isomorphism \cite{Dy}) which has many applications, for example, to the cover time \cite{DLP, Di, Z}.
-Since the occupation time field of the simple random walk on the tree or on the two-dimensional lattice is closely related to the BRW or two-dimensional DGFF respectively, it is natural to expect that their maxima and cover times belong to the universal class mentioned above: it is known that the cover times have subleading terms similarly to other log-correlated fields \cite{DZ1, BK}, but further details are still open.
+Since the occupation time field of the simple random walk on the tree or on the two-dimensional lattice is closely related to the BRW or two-dimensional DGFF respectively, it is natural to expect that their maxima and cover times belong to the universal class mentioned above: it is known that the cover times have subleading terms similarly to other log-correlated fields \cite{DZ1, BK} and that the cover time of the binary tree is tight \cite{BZ, BRZ}, but further details are still open.

 In this paper, we consider local times of the simple random walk on the $b$-ary tree of depth $n$ at time much larger than the maximal hitting time and study convergence of a point process encoding extreme local maxima of the local times as $n \to \infty$.